parrt/msds501/projects/enron.md

 Your projects will be graded via a series of unit tests operating on the data frame you create and my evaluation will examine a PDF that you generate and submit from your notebook.

 Unlike your previous projects, you will be programming from a blank screen, without a template.
 As part of your education, you have to learn to start from scratch.
-Rather than requiring a specific set of methods, unit tests will examine the data frame you save and feather format.
+Rather than requiring a specific set of methods, unit tests will examine the data frame you save in feather format.
 To make it easier for me to grade your notebooks, however, I am providing a standard set of sections you should fill in with code and visualizations.

 ## Process 1.5G of Enron email